sourcemeta/jsontoolkit/README.markdown

 These functions provide mutable [bidirectional](https://en.cppreference.com/w/cpp/iterator/bidirectional_iterator) array iterators.
 The iteration order is from start to end.
+These functions are undefined if the given JSON instance is not an array.
 For example, every integer value of an array can be incremented as follows:

 ```c++